Out of Lotus Notes – Our Experiences

 Lotus Notes possesses some technical features that make the platform particularly flexible and widely applicable.
 However, these same features make it complicated to manage the information stored in the application.
 In the following, two of these features are described: Lotus Notes documents and Lotus Notes’ view structure.

-Lotus Notes documents
+Lotus Notes Documents

 Most people associate the word “document” with a file containing information.
 It could be a Word file, a PDF file, a spreadsheet file, an image file, etc. However, a Lotus Notes document is not a file, but rather resembles an email in many ways.
 Like an email, a Lotus Notes document has a body field with text and the ability to attach files.